prettier/prettier/docs/options.md

 cat foo | prettier --stdin-filepath foo.css
 ```

 This option is only useful in the CLI and API.
-It doesn't make sense to use it in a configuration file.
+It doesn’t make sense to use it in a configuration file.

 | Default | CLI Override                | API Override           |
 | ------- | --------------------------- | ---------------------- |